September 11, 2025 2:42 am

 Islamic Artifacts in The National Museum of Egyptian Civilization

-Muslim artisans are used to treating Quran volumes with respect, binding them in fine leather, and embellishing the book’s beginning (Surat Al-Fatiha) with exquisite geometric and botanical designs.
+Muslim artisans treat Quran volumes with respect, binding them in fine leather and embellishing the beginning of the book, Surat Al-Fatiha, with exquisite geometric and botanical designs.19th century AD / Holdings of the Alawite dynasty.

 Carpet from the Ottoman Empire